fanzheng10/HiDeF/README.md

 ### Pan-resolution community detection of a network

-To sweep the resolution profile and generate optimized hierarchy based on pan-resolution community persistence, run the following command in a terminal:
+To sweep the resolution profile and generate an optimized hierarchy based on pan-resolution community persistence, run the following command in a terminal:

 `python finder.py --g $graph --n $n --o $out [--options]`